-The following sections explain how client applications derive the values used in the host name field.
+Following is an explanation of how client applications derive the values used in the host name field.

-Network Communication with TCP/IP:
+Network communication with TCP/IP

 When you use the TCP/IP network protocol, the host name field is a key to the hosts file, which provides the network address of the computer.
 The name that you use in the host name field must correspond to the name in the hosts file.
 In most cases, the host name in the hosts file is the same as the name of the computer.
-For information about the hosts file, see "TCP/IP Connectivity Files" on page 3-8.
+For information about the hosts file, see "TCP/IP connectivity files" on page 2-9.

 In some situations, you might want to use the actual Internet IP address in the host name field.
-For information about using the IP address, see "IP Addresses for TCP/IP Connections" on page 3-28.
+For information about using the IP address, see "Alternatives for TCP/IP connections" on page 2-34.

-Shared-Memory and Stream-Pipe Communication (UNIX):
+Shared-memory and stream-pipe communication (UNIX)

-When you use shared memory or stream pipes for client/server communications, the hostname field must contain the actual host name of the computer on which the database server resides.
+When you use shared memory or stream pipes for client/server communications, the hostname field must contain the actual host name of the computer on which the database server is located.